-The Research and Evaluation Center hosts the work of Dr.Kevin Wolff and his colleagues who are exploring the relationship between adverse childhood experiences and offending trajectories among youth involved in the justice system.
-Their studies focus on the factors associated with adverse childhood experiences as well as the role of social bonds in buffering the impact of those experiences on crime and delinquency.
+The Research and Evaluation Center partnered with Dr.Kevin Wolff who explores the relationship between adverse childhood experiences and offending trajectories among youth involved in the justice system.
+Studies focus on the factors associated with adverse childhood experiences as well as the role of social bonds in buffering the impact of those experiences on crime and delinquency.
 Read more about this area of research.

 Adverse childhood experiences affect the course of individual development well into adulthood.
 Felitti and colleagues (1998) were among the first to discover that a summary score of adverse childhood experiences (ACE) was strongly correlated with negative life outcomes in adults.

 Researchers have identified 10 key adverse childhood experiences: emotional abuse; physical abuse; sexual abuse; emotional neglect; physical neglect; violent treatment toward mother; household substance abuse; household mental illness; parental separation or divorce; and having an incarcerated household member (Centers for Disease Control and Prevention 2015).
 An ACE score that captures the total incidence of these experiences during childhood is associated with increased chances of heart disease, cancer, chronic lung disease, skeletal fractures, and liver disease (Anda et al. 2006; Anda et al. 2010).
 ACE scores are calculated on a 10-point scale.
 Half the score is derived from maltreatment experiences (i.e. physical abuse, sexual abuse, emotional abuse, physical neglect, and emotional neglect) while the remaining half represents traumatic events that are not due to direct maltreatment.